thexword/TechBooks/README.md

 # TechBooks
-This is a backup for useful technology books.
+This repository is used as a backup of useful technology books.